Who I am

-I am a professional researcher, writer, and consultant specialising on the intersections between gender and technology.
-I draw on a wide range of knowledge, skills, and experience to engage with the social and political implications of the technologies and the data that surrounds us in our networked lives.
+I am a feminist researcher, trainer, writer and consultant and I specialise on the intersections between diversity, work and technology.
+My varied background and experience in feminist academia, tech and human resources helps me engage with the social implications of the technologies and data that surrounds us in our networked lives.

 Gender and technology